Featured Bat Bro Video

 1) DeMarini Voodoo One BBCOR

-This is Will & Cam's favorite BBCOR and probably the single most well-rounded BBCOR in the game right now.
-The Voodoo One has registered our highest exit velocities ever, and it's one of the easiest swinging bats out there - a combo that is extremely hard to come by in the BBCOR space.
+Will & Cam's favorite BBCOR.
+The Voodoo One has registered our highest exit velocities ever (107.9 mph), and it's one of the easiest swinging bats out there - a combo that is extremely hard to come by in the BBCOR space.

 Pros: excellent power for its swing weight / easy to control / great feel for a 1-pc

-Cons: always sold out / smaller sweet spot / durability issues (knob & end cap)
+Cons: smaller sweet spot / past durability issues (knob & end cap)

 JT's favorite BBCOR!
 The Goods is probably the single most-loved bat in the game.
 One of the best sweet spots in BBCOR and the ball absolutely jumps off of this bat.
-The Goods is definitely more on the endloaded side, but still relatively manageable to swing.
+The Goods is definitely more on the endloaded side, so it pairs well with stronger/advanced hitters.

 Pros: huge sweet spot / great feel / tons of pop